edcarp/2019-01-23-edinburgh-geosc-sc/index.md

   The workshop is currently open to all University staff and students of all levels.
 Please register through MyEd events listing; search for *Software Carpentry at GeoSciences*.

 <p id="requirements">
   <strong>Requirements:</strong> Edinburgh University staff or students may use their IT account logins for the university computers in the computer.
-You are also free to bring your own laptop if you prefer, subject to the criteria below for external users.
+You are also free to bring your own laptop if you prefer, subject to the criteria below for external users.<br>

-  ***The university computers already have all the required software for this workshop, and you may find set-up easier using your university IT account, rather than your own laptop.***
+  The university computers already have all the required software for this workshop, and you may find set-up easier using your university IT account, rather than your own laptop.<br>

   External participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges